anatoly314/async-habr-translate/README.md

 })
 ```

-If an error occurs in step #1, only it needs to be handled.
-But if an error occurs in step #2, you'll have to cancel step #2 and then step #1 as well.
-The more steps there are, the more problems there will be when handling errors.
+When managing multi-step processes, error handling becomes more complex.
+If an error occurs in step #1, it can be handled directly.
+However, if an error occurs in step #2, you may need to cancel both step #2 and step #1 to properly handle the error.
+As the number of steps increases, error handling becomes increasingly challenging.

 ### The Trust Issue

-Inversion of control is passing our code to a library written by other developers:
+Inversion of control refers to the practice of passing your code to a library or framework developed by others, allowing them to manage the control flow and execution of your code.

 ```javascript
 import { thirdPartyCode } from 'third-party-package'